macharia80/Gael-sis-birthday-Card/README.md

-first of all congrats and hope u will leave a better life than mine and Gael as well Gael najua unajua kuclone and other stuff etc before u run terminal install the gcc compiler ama hata vscode terminal ya ubuntu: bash is sudo apt update alafu sudo apt upgrade
+first of all congrats and hope u will leave a better life than mine and Gael as well Gael najua unajua kuclone and other stuff etc before u run terminal install the gcc compiler ama hata vscode terminal ya ubuntu:
+This is the process
+1.open ubuntu terminal after ushaclone my work alryt bash is sudo apt update alafu sudo apt upgrade